 What are other considerations and things you can do with this NLP technique?

-NLP Technique: Critics and Limitations
+Critics and limitations

 You could call what we call in NLP training future pace.
 Imagine yourself in the future, as seen looking through your own eyes, what it is like to already have taken the control.
 A situation where the other person has become entirely irrelevant.
 Who you would be three months from now, having taken control?
 What would you see, hear, and feel?